FabioYyc/AWS-CSA-2019-study-notes/Course/S3/README.md

 * Once you enable versioning in the bucket, you can't disable it, you can only suspend it.
 A way of disabling it is to delete the bucket and re-create it
 * Every time you update an object, it will become private by default, you will need to make it public again in action options.
 * If you make older version public, and you uploaded a new version, new version cannot be access before you make it public, but you can access the content of older version
-* It integrates with Lifecycle rules.
+* It integrates with Lifecycle rules: you can use prefix or tag to apply lifecycle rule, the verision which lifecycle rules will be applied on can be specify as well.
+* You can set expire day of your files in lifecycle setting
 * You pay for each version you have
 * Size of the file will be sum of different versions -> You might need lifecycle policies to retire versions quickly
 * Delete an object: